JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 #### Single number evaluation metric

-When tuning neural networks (modifying hyper-parameters, trying different architectures, etc.) you will find that having a _single __evaluation metric___ will allow you to easily and quickly judge if that change improved performance.
+When tuning neural networks (modifying hyper-parameters, trying different architectures, etc.) you will find that having a _single __evaluation metric___ will allow you to easily and quickly judge if a certain change improved performance.

 > Andrew recommends deciding on a single, real-valued evaluation metric when starting out on your deep learning project.